3-manifolds/SnapPy/doc-source/plink.rst

   that vertex.
 Double-clicking on a non-endpoint vertex will break the link at that point and begin drawing with the old incoming edge.

+* While in drawing state, hitting the Delete key removes the last vertex before the cursor.
+If no vertices remain, the drawing state ends and the active component is removed.
+This can be used to remove a segment from the diagram.
+Double-click a vertex; hit Delete to remove the incoming segment at that vertex; then click the vertex again to reconnect.

 * You will not be allowed to create edges that pass too close to a vertex or a crossing, or to place vertices too close to edges or to crossings or to other vertices.
 If you attempt to do any of these